AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./phase2/report.md

 ## Conclusion

-Phase 2 successfully establishes the core direction of the project: a workout assistant should not just generate workouts, it should adapt to real-world constraints and respond safely when conditions change.
+Phase 2 established the central insight behind our project: an effective workout assistant must do more than generate a generic routine.
+It must account for real-world constraints such as time limits, equipment availability, student schedules, and safety-sensitive situations.

-The baseline system shows common failure modes such as verbosity, weak constraint handling, and poor immediate guidance.
-The improved system is not complete, but it already demonstrates meaningful gains in brevity, actionability, and safety-aware behavior.
+Our benchmark cases, baseline outputs, and evaluation script showed that a raw general-purpose AI system can produce plausible workout advice, but it often remains too generic, too verbose, and insufficiently responsive to immediate user needs.
+Although our improved system is not yet a finished MVP, Phase 2 demonstrates meaningful progress in building the benchmark, failure-analysis process, and comparison framework needed to improve it.

-The project is now in a good position for Phase 3, where the main challenge is to turn the current design-and-evaluation framework into a more automated and more rigorous assistant system.
+This puts the project in a strong position for Phase 3, where our main goal is to turn the current evaluation-driven prototype into a more automated, constraint-aware assistant that can generate and replan workouts more reliably for busy college students.